Margin-Aware Intra-Class Novelty Identification for Medical Images: Method

 \section{Method}

-We focus on novelty identification for medical images following the one-vs-rest setup~\cite{liznerski2020explainable:explainable} with TEND.
-With only one class as ID data, unsupervised learning of feature embeddings for the normal class is the fundamental step for outlier detection.
+TEND focuses on novelty identification for medical images.
+By following the one-vs-rest setup~\cite{liznerski2020explainable:explainable} and its revsered version - the rest-vs-one setup, one or more certain classes of the datasets in use are treated as normal classes.
+Unsupervised learning of feature embeddings for the normal classes is the fundamental step for outlier detection.
 GANs and AEs are all good options for this work.
-However, as GANs require large amounts of data for training and are unstable for large images, we choose the vanilla AE~\cite{goodfellow2020generative} to encode the ID data.
+Nonetheless, GANs often require large amounts of data for training and are unstable for large images, we choose the vanilla AE~\cite{goodfellow2020generative} to encode the ID data.
 Moreover, as introduced in Sec.~\ref{sec:background}, AEs are designed for compressing inputs and have no strong discriminative ability, which makes them inappropriate for medical novelty detection because of the minute intra-class variations of medical image datasets.
 Thus, to enhance the discriminative ability of TEND, we train a binary classifier and a margin-aware objective function (also called margin learner) jointly to separate the normal class data from the anomalies.